 Resident Evil 0

 Resident Evil 0, or Resident Evil Zero, came out in 2002, right between Resident Evil 3 and Resident Evil 4.
 However, as the name suggests, it’s a prequel taking place before the original game.
 The game features Rebecca Chambers and Billy Coen as the main protagonists and sets up events for the 1996 classic.
+Resident Evil 0 was also released on newer consoles as part of the Resident Evil Origins Collection.

 The original 1996 classic features Jill Valentine or Chris Redfield as they explore an old mansion on the outskirts of Raccoon City.
 The game was originally released for the first PlayStation, but was later ported to many other consoles.
 The 2002 remake, originally developed for the GameCube, was released on even more (modern) platforms as Resident Evil HD.
+Resident Evil HD was also released as part of the Resident Evil Origins Collection.

 Resident Evil 3: Nemesis – First Half